masa-umich/Rocket-Avionics/board-drivers/ADS1120/README.md

 **Params:**

 - `ADSMain` - The main driver handle
 - `TC_index` - The index of the thermocouple to be read.
-This is 0 indexed and is based on the order of the array that was originally passed to ADS_init
+This is 0 indexed and is based on the order of the array that was originally passed to `ADS_init`
 - `reading` - The pointer to where the reading should be stored.
 This is a temperature measurement in Celsius

 **Returns:**

 - Returns 0 if retrieving the reading was successful, returns 1 if the reading could not be retrieved

+<a id="readall"></a>
 ## int ADS_readAll(ADS_Main_t *ADSMain, float *readings)

 Get the latest temperature of all thermocouples.
 These readings are cold junction compensated using one of the connected ADS1120s.

-Readings are in the order that their corresponding thermocouple was passed to ADS_init.
+Readings are in the order that their corresponding thermocouple was passed to `ADS_init`.

 If a reading couldn't be retrieved, its reading will be NAN.
 Even if this function returns 0, some or all of the readings could not have been retrieved.
 The individual readings will reflect if they weren't successful (NAN).
 If this function returns 1, then all readings are not valid.